hasankoman/quiz-vue/README.md

 # Quiz Vue

-> A Vue.js project for creating and managing quizzes.
+> A Vue.js-based quiz application

 ## Project Description

-Quiz Vue is a simple quiz application built using Vue.js.
-It allows users to navigate through a series of questions, select answers, and review their choices.
-The project is designed to be lightweight and easy to set up, making it ideal for educational purposes or quick prototyping.
+**Quiz Vue** is a simple quiz application built using Vue.js.
+It allows users to answer a series of questions and navigate through them using "Previous" and "Next" buttons.
+The application is designed to be lightweight, responsive, and easy to use.

-### Key Features
+### Key Features:
-- **Dynamic Question Navigation**: Users can move forward and backward through questions.
+- Dynamic question navigation.
-- **Answer Selection**: Users can select answers and review their choices.
+- Responsive design using Bootstrap.
-- **Responsive Design**: Built with Bootstrap for a responsive and modern UI.
+- State management for tracking user answers.
-- **Vue.js Components**: Modular components for easy maintenance and scalability.
+- Easy-to-extend question database.

 ---